-As local authorities develop Local Area Energy Plans (LAEPs), we are ensuring that these ambitions are captured within our strategic investment process.
+Additionally, we have continued to expand our engagement with Major Energy Users and industry representatives to better capture future changes in demand.
+As local authorities develop Local Area Energy Plans (LAEPs), we are continuing to proactively engage with the process, ensuring that these ambitions are captured within our strategic investment process.

 The scenario framework used in this study is heavily influenced by the UK and devolved government targets to reach net zero greenhouse gas emissions by 2050.

 Our projections provide a granular breakdown of the customers connected to the distribution network out to 2050, with three of the four scenarios being compliant with the UK 2050 net zero target.